Neysel/React-Node.js-PERN-practice/README.md

 # MAIN INFO

-This repo created with a help of some youtube videos, this is a raw imitation of the store, but it can be updated this repo includes work with local database (local server) and frontend work
+This repo created with a help of some youtube videos, this is a raw imitation of the store, but it can be updated.
+This repo includes work with local database (local server) and frontend work

 How to work with it